HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 1. Electrical Basics/section 1-2 Electrical Units.md

 - Solar panels
 - Power supplies for most radio equipment

 **Alternating Current (AC)** periodically reverses direction.
 If DC is like a river flowing steadily in one direction, AC is like waves in the ocean, moving back and forth.
 AC is what you get from your wall outlets at home.
-In the US, this alternation happens 60 times per second (60 Hz).
+In the US, this alternation happens 60 times per second – so 60 Hz is the [Frequency](#12frequency).

 While most of our radio equipment runs on DC, we often use AC in amateur radio for: